 Is the opioid crisis getting worse?

 When it became obvious that opioid use, misuse, and death had become a crisis in this country, doctors attempted to prescribe opioids more selectively.
 The CDC issued guidelines that advised patients to be carefully assessed before receiving a prescription for an opioid, and that non-opioids be tried first.
 Doctors were warned that prescription opioids should be a last resort, and, if prescribed, the duration should be short term, and patients must be closely monitored throughout.

 Unfortunately, the harder it was to get a prescription for legal opioids, the more people turned to heroin.
 Heroin was potent, relatively inexpensive, and easy to get.
-Consequently, between 2002-2013 heroin overdose deaths rose approximately 286%.
+Consequently, between 2002-2013 heroin overdose deaths rose by approximately 286%.

 In 2017 more than 70,000 Americans died from an overdose of prescription opioids or illegal drugs.
 This death rate has doubled in the last decade.
 In 2019 the National Institute on Drug Abuse published revised data on national drug overdose rates.
 The data shows the highest increase of drug overdoses was related to fentanyl, a synthetically produced opioid.
 Most fentanyl deaths were traced to illegally made fentanyl, and not to fentanyl that was legally prescribed and then diverted.

 Attempts to control the crisis

 Many states have now placed restrictions on the prescribing of opioids and other controlled substances.
 Training for health care providers on addiction, pain management, and safe prescribing standards are among the most important steps toward controlling the opioid crisis.

 A Prescription Drug Monitoring Program (PDMP) is a statewide database that tracks all prescribed controlled substances.
 This can alert health providers to patient behaviors, such as “doctor shopping”.
 It is also a valuable tool for tracking whether a patient may have been prescribed a drug his or her doctor was unaware of, that could interact with other drugs or medications.
 One cause of drug overdose can be a deadly interaction between drugs or alcohol.